JosePizarro3/NERxiv/docs/howtos/customize_chunking.md

-# How to Customize Chunking Strategies
+# How-to: Customize Chunking Strategies

 This guide shows you how to choose and configure different chunking strategies for your RAG pipeline.